-Investment restriction Deviation Investment in at least 51% of the fund assets in equities and equity-equivalent securities issued by companies which are headquartered or mainly active in the following Central European countries: Poland, Austria, Hungary, Czech Republic, Romania, Slovakia, Slovenia, Croatia, Lithuania, Latvia, and/or Estonia.
-Other investment focus, e.g., investment in other equity funds, bond funds, money market funds, mixed funds and/or derivative funds Investment only in issuers who have been classified as sustainable for investments in securities and money market instruments.
-Other sustainability approach

-Limitation of investment in money market instruments Different rule, or no limitation to up to 49% of the fund assets No extended issuer limit (more than 35% of the fund as- Extended issuer limit (more than 35% of the fund assets) for investment in securities and money market in- sets) for investment in securities and money market struments of certain issuers (sovereigns, regional au- instruments of certain issuers (sovereigns, regional thorities, international organizations) authorities, international organizations) Derivative instruments may be purchased as part of the Different rule, or no limitation investment strategy for up to 30% of the fund assets and for hedging purposes.
+Investment restriction Deviation Investment of at least 51% of the fund assets in equities Other investment focus, e.g., investment in bond or equity-equivalent securities funds, money market funds, mixed funds and/or de- De- rivative funds spite Investment only in issuers who have been classified as Other sustainability approach 0,000 sustainable for investments in securities and money market instruments.
+Limitation of investment in money market instruments Different rule, or no limitation to up to 49% of the fund assets No extended issuer limit (more than 35% of the fund as- Extended issuer limit (more than 35% of the fund as- sets) for investment in securities and money market in- sets) for investment in securities and money market struments of certain issuers (sovereigns, regional au- instruments of certain issuers (sovereigns, regional thorities, international organizations) authorities, international organizations) The purchase of not fully paid-in securities / money mar- Different rule, or no limitation ket instruments for up to 10% of the fund assets Derivative instruments may be purchased as part of the Different rule, or no limitation investment strategy for up to 20% of the fund assets and for hedging purposes.
 Sight deposits and deposits at notice may be purchased Different rule, or no limitation for up to 49% of the fund assets.
-No repurchase agreements are currently in force.
-Repurchase agreements may be used.
+Repurchase agreements are excluded pursuant to the Repurchase agreements may be used. fund regulations.
 Securities lending transactions may be used for up to Different rule, or no limitation 30% of the fund assets.

-Despite these possible deviations for subfund investments, the investment strategy is maintained at the fund level and the overall risk profile is not significantly changed at any time.
+these possible deviations for subfund investments, the investment strategy is maintained at the fund level and the overall risk profile is not significantly changed at any time.